Ease of use for software – What is it and how important is it? [Data from 98 SaaS businesses]

 The ease of use is possibly even more crucial in 2022 than ever before, with many employees working from a home office and having to learn new software on their own.

 How do you make sure your SaaS solution comes across as simple, user-friendly, intuitive?
 Well, the first time you have a chance to “sell it” as such is when prospects land on your site…

-How to make your SaaS product look easy to use (website content recommendations based on our research)
+How to make your SaaS product easy to use (or at least look like it)

 We all know that there are two main categories of websites—good websites and bad websites… Jokes aside, there are homepages that make you feel at ease from the first seconds and those that you eventually leave frustrated and confused.